Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 |--------------------------------|-----|-----------------------|--|-----------------------------|----------|---------------|
 |[Condition](#instruction-format)|11   | 00                    |0 |Register as Offset Enable Bit|000...000 |Source Register|

-If the 'Register as Offset Enable Bit' is set, the value inside the source register will be treated as a signed integer and added to the PC to execute the jump.
+If the "Register as Offset Enable Bit" is set, the value inside the source register will be treated as a signed integer and added to the PC to execute the jump.

 Assembly Syntax Example:
 ```